Torstar: Daily News Brands

 The Daily News Brands division primarily comprises the Toronto Star and its associated properties, including Torstar Syndication Services.
 The division also owns The Hamilton Spectator, the Waterloo Region Record, the St. Catharines Standard, the Niagara Falls Review, the Welland Tribune, and the Peterborough Examiner.

 The StarMetro chain of free daily newspapers serving Calgary, Edmonton, Halifax, Toronto, and Vancouver was also part of this division until publication of those titles ceased in 2019.

 Community Brands

 The Community Brands division, Metroland Media Group, owns more than 70 weekly community papers as of late May 2020, the free magazine Canadian Immigrant, and other community-oriented properties.

 VerticalScope

 On July 29, 2015, Torstar announced its acquisition of a 56% majority stake in VerticalScope, a Toronto-based owner of online communities, for $200 million.
 VerticalScope operates numerous websites and internet discussion message boards dedicated to various topics.
 Torstar CEO David Holland explained that the purchase was designed to bolster the company's presence in digital media.

-As of June 2021, VerticalScope was taken public and through an IPO and is now publicly traded under the ticker FORA on the Toronto Stock Exchange.
+As of June 2021, VerticalScope was taken public through an IPO and is now publicly traded under the ticker FORA on the Toronto Stock Exchange.
 As part of that IPO, Torstar ceased owning VerticalScope.